diamondburned/cchat/README.md

 #### Interfaces

 -   ServerList and/or ServerMessage
-- ServerIcon (optional)
+-   Icon (optional)

 ### ServerMessage